 Fall 2021 Audition Form

-If you are interested in auditioning for orchestra for the Spring 2020 season,
+If you are interested in auditioning for orchestra for the Fall 2020 season,

 please contact conductor Chris Kim email@example.com.

-Form and details will be updated in the Summer of 2020
+Form and details have been updated on July 1 of 2020

 ORCHESTRA AUDITION FAQ

 Due to the COVID-19 pandemic, CU Orchestras has moved to video auditions for the 2020-2021 season.
 Below are the answers to some frequently asked questions about the CU Orchestra Video Audition process.